The impact of your donation

 CARE Australia is primarily dependent on generous support from the Australian public and the Australian Government to continue our vital work.

-- 4% of total expenditure on administration and our talented people.
+- 5% of total expenditure on accountability, administration and our talented people.

 A charity with full disclosure on money spent

-Emergency and Humanitarian Action refers to the lifesaving measures taken to support women and marginalised groups to anticipate, prepare for, respond to, and recover from natural disasters and conflicts.
+Funds to International Programs includes Development and Resilience Programming, which are the funds we invest in supporting local communities to run long-term development programs, the logistics required, and the costs of expert programming staff to ensure the impact is maximised.
+Also in this category are funds spent on Emergency and Humanitarian Action which are the lifesaving measures taken to support women and marginalised groups to anticipate, prepare for, respond to, and recover from natural disasters, conflicts and economic shocks.
 It includes disaster readiness and risk-reduction measures like training and prepositioning of supplies, support given to people in times of crisis, as well as the logistics required, and the costs of expert humanitarian staff to ensure the impact is maximised.

 Advocacy and Community Education supports local partners to tackle inequality at a community level as well as petition for change.
 It also ensures members of the public in Australia and around the world are aware of social justice issues and the ways to overcome them, and are able to do their part.